 Our liberation begins when we stop expecting God on our terms and begin experiencing the divine presence as it is right now.
 That is not mystical hogwash.
 A Course in Miracles gently but firmly redirects our attention away from the external and toward the internal, where all decisions are made, including the one for inner peace.
 Get that and everything – even what appears externally – will follow.

 That morning with the finches long ago, I had to take a later bus and so was late to school.
-I received a number of lectures about not dawdling, about how important school was, and how day dreaming was just laziness.
+I received a number of lectures about not dawdling, about how important school was, and how day-dreaming was just a form of laziness.
 Those adults were well-intentioned and even kind.
 And in a sense, they were right.
-It is important to pay attention!
+It is important to show up for our lives, to meet our obligations and so forth.

 But the question is always: to what is our attention directed?